2nd & 3rd June 2025

 • That inspections were completed on time

+For vehicle fleets, this includes maintaining evidence of defect rectification, MOT preparation, safety inspections and completed maintenance across every vehicle.
 Paper-based processes struggle to keep pace, often resulting in missing documentation, duplicated effort and last-minute scrambles ahead of audits or inspections.

 At the heart of modern compliance platforms are digital job cards, used by engineers and technicians on mobile devices.
 These tools allow staff to: